Qumulo/docs/shift-from-s3.md

 **Note:** You can run this command only against a relationship that doesn't have any active jobs running.

 This command removes the copy job's record, leaving locally stored objects unchanged.
-Any storage that the relationship used to track downloaded objects is freed when you delete the relationship.
+Any storage that the relationship used to track downloaded objects becomes available when you delete the relationship.

 ## Troubleshooting Copy Job Issues
 Any fatal errors that occur during a copy job cause the job to fail, leaving a partially copied set of files in the directory on your Qumulo cluster.
-However, the Shift relationship continues to exist to let you review the Shift relationship status any any failure messages.
+However, to let you review the Shift relationship status any any failure messages, the Shift relationship continues to exist.
 You can start a new job to complete the copying of objects from the S3 bucket&#8212;any successfully transferred files from the previous job aren't retransferred to your Qumulo cluster.

 Whenever Qumulo Core doesn't complete an operation successfully and returns an error from the API or CLI, the `error` field within the `last_job` field (that the `replication_list_object_relationship_statuses` command returns) contains a detailed failure message.
 For more troubleshooting details, see `qumulo-replication.log` on your Qumulo cluster.